CalebQ42/bbConvert/README.md

     [number] * Item 1 * Item 2[/number] //same as [ol]
     [font align=center]Center, right, left, and justified support[/font]

+I want to continue to add "simple" tags that should make it easier for people to remember.

 # Known Issues
 I can't find any!!! :)